Home>Posts>Tech Explained>Karbon Series Micro Control Unit: Challenge What’s Possible with Rugged Edge Computing

 Interacting with the Pykarbon MCU module using Python.

 Our aim with the Karbon Series was to create a rugged system that could adapt to any situation and environment.
-With industry-leading ruggedization and customizable micro control unit, we’re excited to see what challenges innovators will use it to solve.
+With industry-leading ruggedization and custom IoT microcontroller options, we’re excited to see what challenges innovators will solve.

-Want to learn more about rugged edge computing?
-Click here to to learn more.
-Click to configure the compact and powerful Karbon 300 or the expanded Karbon 700 and their MCU today!
+Want to explore rugged edge computing more?
+Check out our blog on using rugged computers for IoT applications to learn more.
+Click to configure the compact and powerful Karbon 300, Karbon 400, the expanded Karbon 700, the Karbon 800, and their MCUs today!

 Get the Latest Tech Updates